Iskaq Tjokrohadisurjo: Early political career

 Following the surrender of Japan and the proclamation of Indonesian Independence, Iskaq became the resident, and facilitated negotiations of the disarming of 450 Japanese troops in Banyumas - hence giving their weapons to the nationalist units under the command of General Sudirman.
 He also abolished a traditional system of tax-exempt religious villages in Banyumas.
-On 18 July 1946, Iskaq was appointed as resident of Surakarta, with Sudiro as his deputy.
+On 18 July 1946, Iskaq was appointed as resident of Surakarta, with local militia figure Sudiro as his deputy.
 As part of this office, Iskaq and Sudiro organized the region, previously under the Surakarta Sunanate and Mangkunegaran administration during the colonial period, into a regular Residency.
 To this end, they merged the former territories of the two princely states and reorganized them into the city of Surakarta and the regencies of Sukoharjo and Karanganyar.
 In November 1946 they were kidnapped by communists, although they were shortly after released after pressure from the Republican government in Yogyakarta.
-Iskaq later took part in the Renville Agreement, serving as secretary to the Indonesian delegation.
+Iskaq later took part in the Renville Agreement, a meeting between Indonesian and Dutch leaders to demarcate boundaries between territories controlled by the two sides.
+Iskaq was secretary to the Indonesian delegation.